Nature

 Purpose

-The Clinch River flows through the Great Appalacian Vally, then joins the Tennessee River in East Tennessee.
+The Clinch River flows through the Great Appalachian Valley, then joins the Tennessee River in East Tennessee.
 It used to be a major producer of freshwater mussels and pearls before it was dammed.
-In Oak Ridge, it is a scenic river used for recreational activities
+In Oak Ridge, it is a scenic river used for recreational activities.

 Activities